AvinashKumar3000/react-mini-project/MERN-stack-notes/back-end/back-end-questions.md

 - what is the use of app.listen()
 - what is the use of app.use()
 - what is the use of express.Router()

+## mongodb

-- what is the use of
+- what is the use of mongoose ?
+- what is mongodb ?
+- Schema in mongoose ?
+- Why are we using mongoose Schema ?
+- what is CORS ?
+- what is mean by cross origin ?